Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 \subsection{Estimation and Inference}

-The estimation and inference of the treatment effect of interest (i.e. of $\tau_{O}^{FRD}$ in last section) can be done using a reduced form or a nonparametric approach.
+The estimation and inference of the treatment effect of interest (i.e. of $\tau_{O}^{FRD}$ in last section) can be done using a nonparametric approach.
 In this subsection, we present the steps of the nonparametric procedure.
-We include this approach because of its intuitive connection with the identification results.
-However, in the empirical application, to compare our results with \cite{card2008impact}, we use the reduced form approach, which essentially consists of two-stage least squares combined with a difference-in-differences procedure.

 The estimation of the treatment effect of interest is obtained using a fuzzy difference-in-discontinuities design via a difference in two ratios.
 The theorems of the previous section show assumptions under which the difference in the ratios